Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 38 instructions...
 250+ characters...
 It's over ***9000!!!*** And that's before game logic or other tasks.

-To preserve sanity and harddrive space, I added the ability to toggle the trace on and off and set limits on the trace buffer.
-I considered adding exclusion zones, however, I didn't want to inadvertantly exclude sections that might be relevent.
+To preserve sanity and hard-drive space, I added the ability to toggle the trace on and off and set limits on the trace buffer.
+I considered adding exclusion zones, however, I didn't want to inadvertently exclude sections that might be relevant.
 Instead I'd need to be picky with what I logged.

-As a final bit of preperation, I decompiled the binary.
+As a final bit of preparation, I decompiled the binary.
 ```
 ...
 2013  set  reg[2]       1